euclio/video-game-console-design/lab4/README.md

 different image transformations.

 My goal was to support a wide range of transformations while requiring as little change to the original source as possible.
+Thus, I modified the source to support using various convolution matrices instead of requiring a box blur (though the source did not use a convulation matrix initially, the CUDA process was essentially calculating a convolution).

 ## Testing Methodology

 Thankfully, the demo makes it very easy to test different types of post-processing.
-The demo allows the user to toggle the CUDA processing on and off by pressing spacebar, so it was possible to see the difference between my changes almost instantly.
+The user may toggle the CUDA processing on and off by pressing spacebar, so it was possible to see the difference between no processing and the matrix being tested almost instantly.

-As for seeing if my matrices worked as expected, I simply compared the image output from the demo to the image/kernel pairs provided on [the kernel Wikipedia page][kernel-page].
+To see if my convolution matrices worked as expected, I simply visually compared the image output from the demo to the image/kernel pairs provided on [the kernel Wikipedia page][kernel-page].

+I also modified the main function to start the radius of the convolution at 1, as that is the only radius that works as expected (other radii invoke undefined behavior by reading past the bounds of the convolution matrix).

 ## Results and Discussion